neelsmith/greeklang/morphology/dev/notes/adding-new-analytic-type.md

+# Scaffolding inflectional types

+The results of a morphological analyses include analytical data belonging to one of eight types enumerated in `AnalyticalType`.

 ## Get a type through the FST pipeline

 The following mods were required to add a new analytical type (here, added indeclinable type)

 - modified:   build.gradle.
 Added method to build appropriate stem lexicon from `.csv` source